koenvervloesem/bazel-on-arm/README.md

 Note: this can take a while, because it installs a whopping 1 GB of JDK files.

-Then, if you want to build the latest Bazel version supported by this project (which is stored in the file [VERSION](VERSION)), just run:
+Then, if you want to build the latest Bazel version supported by this project (which is stored in the file [BAZEL_VERSION](BAZEL_VERSION)), just run:

 ```shell
 make bazel